Chris Jones (basketball, born 1991)

-Christopher Rasheed Jones (born July 3, 1991) is an American professional basketball player.
+Christopher Rasheed Jones (born July 3, 1991) is an American professional basketball player for the Santos del Potosí of the Liga Nacional de Baloncesto Profesional.
 After two years at Northwest Florida State and two years at Louisville, Jones entered the 2015 NBA draft but was not selected in the draft's two rounds.

 High school career

 Jones played high school basketball at Melrose High School in Memphis, Tennessee where he was the Co-Star a long the side of Adonis Thomas Chris was a top 50 prospect as a senior at Melrose (Tenn.)
 High School, Jones originally signed with Tennessee in the same class as former Cardinal Kevin Ware before opting for the junior college route.
 He was rated as the nation's 10th-best point guard in high school by ESPN, Rivals and Scout, and the No. 39 prospect overall by Rivals.
 He also averaged 20.5 points, 6.8 rebounds and 6.1 assists per game as a junior in helping lead Melrose to a 26–7 overall record and the Tennessee Class AAA state title and a No. 15 finish in the ESPN Rise Fab 50 national rankings.
 He earned first-team all-state honors and was the state tournament MVP after scoring 35 points in the championship game.
 He scored 1,402 in three high school seasons.
 Transferred for his senior year to Oak Ridge (N.C.)
 Military Academy, where he averaged 22.5 points, 5.1 rebounds, 5.0 assists and 2.8 steals.
 Also considered Memphis, Kansas, Baylor, Florida State and Oklahoma State before his commitment to the Cardinals.